COP30 Falls Short for Animals and the Amazon as Big Ag Escapes Scrutiny

 A call for leadership ahead of COP31

-Although COP30 failed to deliver meaningful protections for animals or forests, World Animal Protection remains committed to driving change — pushing governments to recognise that animal welfare, climate action, and sustainable food systems are inseparable.
+Although COP30 failed to deliver meaningful protections for animals or forests, we remain committed to driving change, pushing governments to recognise that animal welfare, climate action, and sustainable food systems are inseparable.

 At COP31, governments must support a just transition away from factory farming, toward equitable, humane and sustainable food systems.
 Governments need to recognise the way we treat animals is connected to our fight against climate change.